Job Chapter 31

 “And if any blot hath cleaved to mine hands”: Any unjust gain.
 If I have had or have in my hands, or possession, any goods, gotten from others by fraud or violence, which would be a great scandal and a blot to my reputation.

 Job 31:8 “[Then] let me sow, and let another eat; yea, let my offspring be rooted out.”

 Let strangers enjoy the fruit of my labors, according to God’s curse (Lev.
 26:16; Deut.
 28:30).

 “Yea, lot my offspring be rooted out”: Rather, my produce, or the produce of my field (see the Revised Version).

 Job was willing for God to test him and see if he had done any of these evil things.
 If he had done those things, he was willing to pay the penalty for the sin he committed.
-He wanted God to examine him and see what it was that he had failed in.
+He wanted God to examine him and see where he had failed.
 Job said if I have lusted with mine eyes, then let me grow a crop and others eat it to punish me.
-He would even have been willing for his children to be disinherited and run off the land, if had committed the sin of lust.
+He would even have been willing for his children to be disinherited and run off the land, if he had committed the sin of lust.